Blueberry Crumble Bars are buttery, sweet and loaded with juicy, fresh blueberries. These are the perfect summery blueberry dessert!

 - 1 tablespoon lemon juice

-- Line a 9x9 pan with foil and coat with nonstick spray.
+- Line a 9×9 pan with parchment paper and coat with nonstick spray.
 Set aside.

-- In your blender or food processor pulse together flour, oats, brown sugar and salt until combined.
+- Crumble Mixture: In your blender or food processor pulse together flour, oats, brown sugar and salt until combined.
 Add in the cold butter and pulse until combined and resembles very coarse sand.

 - Divide the mixture in half and press half into the bottom of the prepared pan to form the crust.
 Set aside.